icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Python
 Python Libraries & Related Resources.

-- [Pandas](https://pandas.pydata.org/) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more.
-- [Arcpy](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm) - ArcPy is a Python site package that provides a useful and productive way to perform geographic data analysis, data conversion, data management, and map automation with Python.
 - [ArcGIS Python API](https://developers.arcgis.com/python/api-reference/) - The ArcGIS API for Python is a powerful, modern and easy to use Pythonic library to perform GIS visualization and analysis, spatial data management and GIS system administration tasks that can run both interactively, and using scripts.
 This library enables easy use of pandas within the ArcGIS platform.
+- [Arcpy](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm) - ArcPy is a Python site package that provides a useful and productive way to perform geographic data analysis, data conversion, data management, and map automation with Python.
+- [cityseer-api](https://github.com/benchmark-urbanism/cityseer-api/) - Computational tools for urban analysis
+- [Geemap](https://github.com/giswqs/geemap) - A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.
 - [Geopandas](https://geopandas.org/) - GeoPandas is an open source project to make working with geospatial data in python easier.
 GeoPandas extends the datatypes used by pandas to allow spatial operations on geometric types.
-- [Partridge](https://partridge.readthedocs.io/en/stable/readme.html) - Partridge is a Python 3.6+ library for working with GTFS feeds using pandas DataFrames.
+- [Geoplot](https://residentmario.github.io/geoplot/) - geoplot is a high-level Python geospatial plotting library.
+It’s an extension to cartopy and matplotlib which makes mapping easy: like seaborn for geospatial.
+It comes with the following features:
+- [Geosnap](https://github.com/spatialucr/geosnap) - Geospatial & temporal neighborhood analysis using US Census Data.
+- [global indicators](https://github.com/global-healthy-liveable-cities) - Global Healthy and Sustainable City-Indicators Collaboration
+- [HerePy](https://github.com/abdullahselek/HerePy) - A library that provides a Python interface to HERE APIs.
+- [Momepy](http://docs.momepy.org/en/stable/) - Momepy is a library for quantitative analysis of urban form - urban morphometrics.
+It is part of PySAL (Python Spatial Analysis Library) and is built on top of GeoPandas, other PySAL modules and networkX.
+- [MovingPandas](https://anitagraser.github.io/movingpandas/#:~:text=MovingPandas%20is%20a%20Python%20library,movement%20data%20exploration%20and%20analysis.) - MovingPandas is a Python library for handling movement data based on Pandas, GeoPandas, and HoloViz.
+MovingPandas provides trajectory data structures and functions for movement data exploration and analysis.
+- [OSMnx](https://github.com/gboeing/osmnx) - Python for street networks.
+Retrieve, model, analyze, and visualize street networks and other spatial data from OpenStreetMap.
 - [Pandana](https://udst.github.io/pandana/) - Urban network analysis library intended to help planners compute quick accessibility metrics or shortest paths.
 Additional Information: License: AGPL-3.0 License: Provider: UrbanSim Inc. (UDST).
+- [Pandas](https://pandas.pydata.org/) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more.
+- [Pandana](https://udst.github.io/pandana/) - Pandana is a Python library for network analysis that uses contraction hierarchies to calculate super-fast travel accessibility metrics and shortest paths.
+- [Partridge](https://partridge.readthedocs.io/en/stable/readme.html) - Partridge is a Python 3.6+ library for working with GTFS feeds using pandas DataFrames.
+- [peartree](https://github.com/kuanb/peartree) - A library for converting transit data into a directed graph for sketch network analysis.
+- [Prettymaps](https://github.com/marceloprates/prettymaps) - A small set of Python functions to draw pretty maps from OpenStreetMap data.
+- [Pybikes](https://github.com/eskerda/pybikes) - Pybikes provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
+- [PySAL](https://pysal.org) - The Python Spatial Analysis Library is a collection of algorithms for exploring spatial correlations and other spatial relationships.
+- [Rasterio](https://github.com/rasterio/rasterio/blob/master/docs/index.rst) - Geographic information systems use GeoTIFF and other formats to organize and store gridded raster datasets such as satellite imagery and terrain models.
+Rasterio reads and writes these formats and provides a Python API based on Numpy N-dimensional arrays and GeoJSON.
+- [scikit-mobility](https://github.com/scikit-mobility/scikit-mobility) - scikit-mobility: mobility analysis in Python
+- [StreetTraffic](https://github.com/streettraffic/streettraffic) - StreetTraffic is a Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by HERE.
+- [UrbanAccess](https://udst.github.io/urbanaccess/index.html) - A tool for computing GTFS transit and OSM pedestrian networks for accessibility analysis.
 - [UrbanSim](https://github.com/udst/urbansim) - UrbanSim is a platform for building statistical models of cities and regions.
 These models help forecast long-range patterns in real estate development, demographics, and related outcomes, under various policy scenarios.
 Information: License: BSD License: Provider: UrbanSim Inc. (UDST).
-- [Geosnap](https://github.com/spatialucr/geosnap) - Geospatial & temporal neighborhood analysis using US Census Data.
-- [OSMnx](https://github.com/gboeing/osmnx) - Python for street networks.
-Retrieve, model, analyze, and visualize street networks and other spatial data from OpenStreetMap.
-- [Pybikes](https://github.com/eskerda/pybikes) - Pybikes provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
-- [Leafmap](https://github.com/giswqs/leafmap) - Leafmap is a free and open-source Python package that enables users to analyze and visualize geospatial data with minimal coding in a Jupyter environment.
-Leafmap's interactive GUI allows no code layer management and analysis including a powerful analytical backend (i.e., [WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/intro.html)).
-Additional Information: [leafmap.org](https://leafmap.org/), [JOSS Article](https://joss.theoj.org/papers/10.21105/joss.03414), [Medium Article](https://medium.com/spatial-data-science/leafmap-a-new-python-package-for-geospatial-data-science-353735b3f889).
-- [Prettymaps](https://github.com/marceloprates/prettymaps) - A small set of Python functions to draw pretty maps from OpenStreetMap data.
-- [HerePy](https://github.com/abdullahselek/HerePy) - A library that provides a Python interface to HERE APIs.
-- [StreetTraffic](https://github.com/streettraffic/streettraffic) - StreetTraffic is a Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by HERE.
-- [PySAL](https://pysal.org) - The Python Spatial Analysis Library is a collection of algorithms for exploring spatial correlations and other spatial relationships.
-- [city-seer-api](https://cityseer.benchmarkurbanism.com/) - A package for pedestrian-scale network-based urban analysis: network analysis, landuse accessibilities and mixed uses, statistical aggregations.
+- [Urbansprawl](https://github.com/lgervasoni/urbansprawl) - The urbansprawl project provides an open source framework for assessing urban sprawl using open data.
+It uses OpenStreetMap (OSM) data to calculate its sprawling indices, divided in Accessibility, Land use mix, and Dispersion.
+- [Xarray-spatial](https://xarray-spatial.org/) - Xarray-Spatial implements common raster analysis functions using Numba and provides an easy-to-install, easy-to-extend codebase for raster analysis.

 ### R
 R Packages & Related Resources.

+- [Foot](https://wpgp.github.io/foot/) - The foot package is designed to provide a set of consistent and flexible tools for processing 2D vector representations of buildings and calculating urban morphology measurements.
+- [ggplot2](https://ggplot2.tidyverse.org/) - Resource for plotting a wide range of data (useful for visualizing survey data).
+Additional Information: GNU GENERAL PUBLIC LICENSE.
+- [leafgl](https://github.com/r-spatial/leafgl) - R package for fast web-gl rendering for leaflet maps.
+- [Motif](https://cran.r-project.org/web/packages/motif/index.html) - Describes spatial patterns of categorical raster data for any defined regular and irregular areas.
+Patterns are described quantitatively using built-in signatures based on co-occurrence matrices but also allows for any user-defined functions.
+It enables spatial analysis such as search, change detection, and clustering to be performed on spatial patterns
+- [Opentripplanner](https://github.com/opentripplanner) - An open source multi-modal trip planner
+- [Raster](https://cran.r-project.org/web/packages/raster/index.html) - Reading, writing, manipulating, analyzing and modeling of spatial data.
+The package implements basic and high-level functions for raster data and for vector data operations such as intersections.
+- [Rgee](https://github.com/r-spatial/rgee) - rgee is an R binding package for calling Google Earth Engine API from within R. Various functions are implemented to simplify the connection with the R spatial ecosystem.
 - [R Shiny](https://shiny.rstudio.com/) - Create dynamic, web-friendly visualizations of data using R. Additional Information: [Shiny Tutorial](https://shiny.rstudio.com/tutorial/).
+- [Sfnetworks](https://cran.r-project.org/web/packages/sfnetworks/index.html) - Provides a tidy approach to spatial network analysis, in the form of classes and functions that enable a seamless interaction between the network analysis package 'tidygraph' and the spatial analysis package 'sf'.
 - [simplefeatures(sf)](https://cran.r-project.org/web/packages/sf/index.html) - Support for simple features, a standardized way to encode spatial vector data in R.
-- [ggplot2](https://ggplot2.tidyverse.org/) - Resource for plotting a wide range of data (useful for visualizing survey data).
-Additional Information: GNU GENERAL PUBLIC LICENSE.
+- [Stars](https://cran.r-project.org/web/packages/stars/index.html) - Reading, manipulating, writing and plotting spatiotemporal arrays (raster and vector data cubes) in 'R', using 'GDAL' bindings provided by 'sf', and 'NetCDF' bindings by 'ncmeta' and 'RNetCDF'
+- [stplanr](https://cran.r-project.org/web/packages/stplanr/index.html) - Tools for transport planning with an emphasis on spatial transport data and non-motorized modes.
+Enables common transport planning tasks including: downloading and cleaning transport datasets; creating geographic "desire lines" from origin-destination (OD) data; route assignment, locally and via interfaces to routing services
 - [tidytext](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html) - Go-to library for text mining--often used in tandem with ggplot or other text mining libraries.
-- [leafgl](https://github.com/r-spatial/leafgl) - R package for fast web-gl rendering for leaflet maps.
+- [Tmap](https://cran.r-project.org/web/packages/tmap/) - Thematic maps are geographical maps in which spatial data distributions are visualized.
+This package offers a flexible, layer-based, and easy to use approach to create thematic maps, such as choropleths and bubble maps.

 ### Other
 Other coding libraries & resources.